 The new energy performance requirements for buildings, the current move towards sustainable buildings and the energy-saving expectations of homeowners and building owners highlight the importance of establishing barrier systems to air infiltration in buildings, especially in their envelopes.

-Among many other features, projected polyurethane foam has always included the "sealing effect" on brick factory walls.
+Among many other features, projected polyurethane foam has always provided the "sealing effect" on brick factory walls.
 This makes it an ally for sustainable building.
 This circumstance explains the increased demand for projected polyurethane foam in the United States and Europe, whose Building Codes set high requirements to minimize energy losses as much as possible.

 Air barriers: why now?